CraryPrimitiveMan/awesome-with-star/awesome/uraimo_Awesome-Swift-Playgrounds.md

 * [Tree Trouble Playbook](https://github.com/joelrorseth/Tree-Trouble) - An interactive Swift Playground Book about Binary Search Trees. :star:13
 * [Auto Pong](https://github.com/cardoso/AutoPong) - A tutorial to implement a pong based on a simple AI. :star:2
-* [Neural Network Playground](https://github.com/hetelek/Neural-Network-Playground) - A neural network Swift playground, with no third party dependencies. :star:353
+* [Neural Network Playground](https://github.com/hetelek/Neural-Network-Playground) - A neural network Swift playground, with no third party dependencies. :star:354
 * [Window Manager Playground](https://github.com/steventroughtonsmith/windowmanager-playgroundbook) - Playground for an experimental window manager. :star:34
 * [AudioKit Playground Book](https://github.com/audiokit/AudioKitPlaygroundBook) - A set of playgrounds using AudioKit designed for the iOS10 Playgrounds app. :star:65
 * [Numsw](https://github.com/sonsongithub/numsw) - A swift playground book that mimics some of the features of numpy and jupyter notebook. :star:90
 * [File Browser Playground](https://github.com/steventroughtonsmith/files-playgroundbook) - Simple File Browser for Swift Playgrounds on iOS. :star:185
 * [Geometry with Swift](https://github.com/dbbudd/Geometry-Swift-PlaygroundBook) - In this course your students will learn the fundamentals of Swift 3 programming, using geometry as their context for learning.  :star:2
-* [Image Filtering](https://github.com/lennet/image-filtering) - A Swift playgroundbook about Image Filtering. 🌟 :star:41
+* [Image Filtering](https://github.com/lennet/image-filtering) - A Swift playgroundbook about Image Filtering. 🌟 :star:42
 * [Spacetime Rhapsody](https://github.com/hollisliu/Spacetime-Rhapsody) - A Swift Playground visualizing gravity based on Einstein's Theory of General Relativity. 🌟 :star:11
+* [Guilloche Pattern Playground Book](https://github.com/TheWildHorse/GuillochePlayground) - Learn more about this pattern you see every day, but probably never knew it was really carefully designed. 🍁 :star:2
+* [Accessibility](https://github.com/xReee/wwdc2018) - Accessibility for iOS developpers. 🍁  :star:1

 ## Learning Swift
 *Some interesting playgrounds to learn Swift*

-* [The Swift Programming Language Playgrounds](https://github.com/danielpi/Swift-Playgrounds) - 40+ playgrounds, one for each chapter of Apple's Swift book. 🌟 :star:159
+* [The Swift Programming Language Playgrounds](https://github.com/danielpi/Swift-Playgrounds) - 40+ playgrounds, one for each chapter of Apple's Swift book. 🌟 :star:160
 * [Swift Hack Pack](https://github.com/GuildSA/swift-hack-pack) - Collection of playgrounds that teaches Swift. :star:10
 * [The Swift Summary Book](https://github.com/jakarmy/swift-summary) - A summary of Apple's Swift language. 🌟 :star:1658
-* [Swifter Tips](https://github.com/swifter-tips/Playground) - Examples for every feature of the Swift language. :star:101
+* [Swifter Tips](https://github.com/swifter-tips/Playground) - Examples for every feature of the Swift language. :star:102
-* [About Swift](https://github.com/NicolaLancellotti-About/About-Swift) - A playground about Swift language. :star:34
+* [About Swift](https://github.com/NicolaLancellotti-About/About-Swift) - A playground about Swift language. :star:35
 * [MPCS51032 UChicago iOS Course](https://github.com/uchicago-mobi/mcps51032-2017-spring-playground) - Playgrounds from the 2017 Spring iOS course of the University of Chicago. :star:4
-* [What's new in Swift 4](https://github.com/ole/whats-new-in-swift-4) - An Xcode playground showing off the new features in Swift 4.0. 🍁 🌟  :star:1883
+* [What's new in Swift 4](https://github.com/ole/whats-new-in-swift-4) - An Xcode playground showing off the new features in Swift 4.0. 🍁 🌟  :star:1884

 ## Learning Swift: Advanced Topics
 *Advanced topics, useful once you have mastered the basics of the language*